Perfect Dogs for First-Timers

 Yes, even this can be a problem.
 Before you get a dog, you might not have a clear idea of what this means for your home.
 It might have been clean and tidy before, but a heavily shedding dog can really have an effect on how you feel in your own home.
 Breeds that shed very heavily can be such a big deal for first-time owners that they give away their dogs after just a short time.

-So, make sure you opt for a dog breed that suits your experience.
+Conclusion: Make sure you opt for a dog breed that suits your experience.
 Please note that the dogs described here are “usually” suitable for “standard” first-time owners.
 Each dog has its own personality and has had its own experiences in life.
 By the way: we only cover dogs here that are suitable for children.